Human-Conscious Software

 GitHub

 GitHub Copilot helps developers code faster and with more joy.
 Studies show a 55% speed boost and 85% of users feel happier.
 This is AI as an ally, not a master.
-When used with care, AI can elevate creativity, not automate it away.

 Circle